SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cis-aws-foundations-benchmark.md

 **Route Table Changes.** Shows the count of Route Table changes done by each user for the last 24 hours.

-**Network ACL Cganges. **Shows the count of Network ACL changes done by each user for the last 24 hours.
+**Network ACL Changes. **Shows the count of Network ACL changes done by each user for the last 24 hours.

 **Security Group Changes.** Shows the count of Security Group changes done by each user for the last 24 hours.